ReFreezed/HotParticles/misc/README.txt

     linear movement.
 - Speed: The speed of the emitter's movement.

+Region: Show a rectangular guide which can be used as a reference.

 Global scale: Scale time, space and/or size parameters for all particle
     systems in the project.